Azure/azure-rest-api-specs/documentation/ci-fix.md

 # Checks not covered by this guide

-If you have an issue with a check that is not covered by this guide and the help at [aka.ms/azsdk/pr-getting-help] is not enough,please reach out on the Teams channel: [aka.ms/azsdk/support/specreview-channel].
+If you have an issue with a check that is not covered by this guide and the help at [aka.ms/azsdk/pr-getting-help], see [aka.ms/azsdk/support].

 # Obsolete checks